-1. The Museum is situated at the south end of Westminster Bridge, in the grounds of St Thomas Hospital, close to both Waterloo and Westminster stations.
-The museum celebrates the life and work of the Florence Nightingale who was the best-known figure in nursing history.
+1. The Museum is situated at the south end of Westminster Bridge, on the grounds of St Thomas Hospital, close to both Waterloo and Westminster stations.
+The museum celebrates the life and work of Florence Nightingale who was the best-known figure in nursing history.

 3. The museum is a collection of almost 3000 artefacts that relates to the life, work and legacy of Florence Nightingale.

-5. The museum also consists of a Florence Nightingale's famous lamp that was actually a Turkish lantern due to which she earned the nickname “The Lady with the Lamp”.
+5. The museum also consists of Florence Nightingale's famous lamp which was actually a Turkish lantern due to which she earned the nickname “The Lady with the Lamp”.

 6. The museum also consists of the iconic black dress and a nurse uniform from Florence Nightingale's training school.

 7. Amazing is that in the museum we can hear Florence Nightingale's voice recorded on a phonograph; a high, slow voice that we can listen to in the museum.

 8. In the museum, there is a small section devoted to the nurse named Edith Cavell.
 She was sentenced to death for helping Allied soldiers escape German territory.